MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-flow.md

 You can explore all Power Automate flows currently available to you by signing in to [Power Automate](https://powerautomate.com) and selecting **My flows** from the navigation bar on the left.
 Here you'll find any flows you have already created yourself and flows shared with you by an admin or coworker.

 - Instant flows are also made available for running directly from most list, card, and document pages in [!INCLUDE[prod_short](includes/prod_short.md)].
 You'll find the instant flows in the **Automate** action group in the action bar of pages.
 To run a flow, select it, and follow the instructions presented to you.
 Learn more in the sections that follow.

-- With automated flows in [!INCLUDE[prod_short](includes/prod_short.md)], there's nothing for you to do, unless to want to change them or turn them off.
+- With automated flows in [!INCLUDE[prod_short](includes/prod_short.md)], there's nothing for you to do, unless to want to change them, or turn them off.
 Otherwise, they'll just work when triggered.
 <!--

 ## Automated flows